BigSoftVideo/AVA360VR/README.md

 ## Discussion of AVA360VR on GitHub

-You can discuss features, enhancements and bugs on our [AVA360VR beta-release Discussion Forum](https://github.com/BigSoftVideo/AVA360VR/discussions) on GitHub.
+You can discuss features, enhancements and bugs on our [AVA360VR Discussion Forum](https://github.com/BigSoftVideo/AVA360VR/discussions) on GitHub.

 ## Talking with the developers